LevelUpMarketers/tta-management-plugin/docs/MemberHistoryAdmin.md

 - Count of no‑shows
 - Number of refund or cancellation requests
 - A table of all past event transactions
+- A **Notes** column displays any private notes stored with the member record

 Data is pulled from `tta_memberhistory`, `tta_transactions`, `tta_attendees`, `tta_events`, and `tta_events_archive`.